Create a list of articles to read later. You will be able to access your list from any article in Discover.

-The Forestry Commission has issued an alert about an outbreak of toxic OPM caterpillars in London - but what are they?
+The Forestry Commission issues annual alerts about toxic oak processionary moth caterpillars in London - but what are they?
 And how have they made their way into the city's green spaces?

 The caterpillars causing alarm are oak processionary moths (OPM), Thaumetopoea processionea.